oracle/node-oracledb/INSTALL.md

 The steps below create a Node.js installation for testing.
 Adjust the steps for your environment.

-This node-oracledb release has been tested with Node 0.10, 0.12, 4.2 LTS and 5 on 64-bit Oracle Linux and Windows.
+This node-oracledb release has been tested with Node 0.10, 0.12, 4, 5
+and 6 on 64-bit Oracle Linux and Windows.
 The add-on can also build in some Mac OS X, 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.

-### Prerequisites
+### <a name="prerequisites"></a> Prerequisites

 Installation requires Oracle 11.2 or 12.1 client libraries.
 These are included in Oracle Instant Client RPMs or ZIPs, a full